nicholasburka/Journalism/README.md

-Game Manual - game2
+Game Manual - game2 - "here and there"

-Be a journalist!
-Go investigate EVENTS!
-Right now!
+At one point or another, we all share our time with someone else.
+This game examines that feeling by following a linear narrative defined in part by the player.